c0d3nh4ck/book-your-tickets/README.md

 # Book YourTickets
-A web application made for booking tickets
+A web application made for booking tickets with the backend support and minimal frontend interface